 To run a business in Uruguay, you’ll likely need a business team of professionals, local supporters, and perhaps workers.

 In some ways, Uruguay is like anyplace else in the world.
-You’ll find competent, reliable, and honest people mixed together with people who are dishonest and who will take advantage when they have an opportunity.
+You’ll find competent, reliable, and honest people mixed together with people who will take advantage when they have an opportunity.